New Haven Colony: Formation of New Haven Colony

 On October 23, 1643, in the context of the formation of the New England Confederation, composed of Massachusetts Bay, Plymouth and Connecticut Colonies, for joint military action against threats of attack by natives, the New Haven Plantation and its subsidiary settlements, Stamford and Southhold on Long Island, were combined with the independent towns of Milford and Guilford and named the New Haven Colony which then joined the Confederation.
 The town of Branford was settled in 1644 by residents from Wethersfield, Connecticut Colony, who were dissatisfied with the theocratic rule there.
 They joined the New Haven Colony.
 Eaton served as governor of the new colony until his death in 1658.

-New Jersey, Philadelphia, and the Pacific Ocean
+Expansion of the Colony

 In 1641, the colony claimed the area that is now South Jersey and Philadelphia after buying land south of Trenton along the Delaware River from the Lenape tribe.
 Cape May, New Jersey and Salem, New Jersey were among the communities that were founded.

 The treaty with the Lenape placed no westward limit on the land west of the Delaware, which became the legal basis for a Connecticut "sea to sea" claim of owning all the land on both sides of the Delaware from the Atlantic Ocean to the Pacific Ocean.
 This set the stage for the Pennamite-Yankee War of 150 years later.